Deep-sea community: Mesopelagic

 The mesopelagic zone is the upper section of the midwater zone, and extends from 200 to 1000 m below sea level.
 This is colloquially known as the "twilight zone" as light can still penetrate this layer, but it is too low to support photosynthesis.
 The limited amount of light, however, can still allow organisms to see, and creatures with a sensitive vision can detect prey, communicate, and orientate themselves using their sight.
 Organisms in this layer have large eyes to maximize the amount of light in the environment.

 Most mesopelagic fish make daily vertical migrations, moving at night into the epipelagic zone, often following similar migrations of zooplankton, and returning to the depths for safety during the day.
 These vertical migrations often occur over a large vertical distances, and are undertaken with the assistance of a swimbladder.
-The swimbladder is inflated when the fish wants to move up, and, given the high pressures in the mesopelegic zone, this requires significant energy.
+The swimbladder is inflated when the fish wants to move up, and, given the high pressures in the mesopelagic zone, this requires significant energy.
 As the fish ascends, the pressure in the swimbladder must adjust to prevent it from bursting.
 When the fish wants to return to the depths, the swimbladder is deflated.
 Some mesopelagic fishes make daily migrations through the thermocline, where the temperature changes between 10 and 20 °C-change, thus displaying considerable tolerances for temperature change.

 Mesopelagic fish usually lack defensive spines, and use colour and bioluminescence to camouflage them from other fish.
 Ambush predators are dark, black or red.
 Since the longer, red, wavelengths of light do not reach the deep sea, red effectively functions the same as black.
 Migratory forms use countershaded silvery colours.
 On their bellies, they often display photophores producing low grade light.
 For a predator from below, looking upwards, this bioluminescence camouflages the silhouette of the fish.
 However, some of these predators have yellow lenses that filter the (red deficient) ambient light, leaving the bioluminescence visible.